andrew-fowler/cypress-info/PITCHME.md

 +++

-- The Cypress harness takes DOM snapshots at each step of a test
+- Comes with a strong test harness app for local execution
   <!--- Handy for debugging-->

 +++